-The digital exhibition at the Nordic Institute in Åland (NIPÅ) starts on April 23rd and is only shown online here at nipa.ax for two months.
-The link to the digital gallery will published be here on this page from exhibitions startdate of April 23rd.
+The digital exhibition at the Nordic Institute in Åland (NIPÅ) started on April 23rd and was shown digitally here on nipa.ax until June 23rd.

 Please also note that NIPÅ is not a selling gallery, and in the case of interest we refer directly to the artist or to his gallery.